kendarorg/HttpAnsweringMachine/docs/plugins/replayer/recording.md

 application under test you will record even all the initialisations and you will not need
 <B>ANY DATABASE AT ALL</b>

+### Mongo Recording

+* Just create a Mongo proxy  [here](../mongo.md)
+* Use the standard mongo connection string as suggested in the proxy functionality

 ### Simpler recording

 You can choose to simulate the "non data" related calls it's enough to check the flag during recording (AND REPLAYING)